If you ask any entrepreneur, starting a business comes with its fair share of challenges.

 Evaluate your competition

-The last piece in determining how to price your hair consultant is by simply looking at your competition.
+The last piece in determining how to price your hair consultant service is by simply looking at your competition.

 The best way to do this is by finding like-minded businesses that offer product(s) with similar perceived value.
-Then, you can compare prices of the different businesses and determine where your hair consultant fits best in the marketplace.
+Then, you can compare prices of the different businesses and determine where your hair consultant service fits best in the marketplace.

 Our calculator is designed to be simple and easy to use.